nice-digital/interview-tests/Frontend/Calculator.md

 - Provide your solution in **HTML, CSS and JavaScript**
   - Feel free to use a framework or view library (e.g. React, Angular, Vue)
 - Don't spend more than 4 hours
-- Write appropriate tests given the time you have
+- Write a couple of tests to test what you feel is the most important part of the app
-- Use NPM packages where appropriate.
+- Feel free to use NPM packages where appropriate.

 _We're looking for a real-world solution to the brief, not an academic ideal._